jedioutcast55/IDS6938-SimulationTechniques/Homework1/Readme.md

        reduces.

     2) What are the benefits and the drawbacks of the collision system used here?
 What are some different ways in which          it could be improved?
-       -	This system uses a hard collision system, which provides a force and velocity in the opposite direction when the particle hit beyond the object.
+       -	This system uses a soft collision system, which provides a sprint force in the opposite direction when the particle hit beyond the object.
        -	The advantage is the algorithm can be easily implemented and would not produce.
-       -	One disadvantage of the Hard Collision system is that it can become more easily unstable with less sophisticated integration methods.
-This is because the forces applied immediately push the particle above the object as lesser integration methods may produce a higher error rate that the system may not be able to handle.
+       -	One disadvantage of the soft Collision system is that may look less realistic when interacting with the
+       -	surface as it will take some iteration to get above the object.
-      -     A way to improve could be by increasing the time step on the integration method, however this comes at a processing penalty.
+      -     A way to improve could be by increasing the time step on the integration method will reduce the amount of
+      -     error as well, however this comes at a processing penalty.

 	3) What are some example systems you could model with Mass-spring simulations?
 Explain how you would you construct the model.